Congress will start new session with long to-do lists - NewsBreak

 WASHINGTON (NEXSTAR) — A new session of Congress will start in the new year, with a whole different power dynamic.
 Lawmakers already have big plans for the next two years.

-On Tuesday, the new session will begin and Republicans will take over the majority in the House.Supreme Court orders Title 42 border restrictions to remain in place
+On Tuesday, the new session will begin and Republicans will take over the majority in the House.When Chris Farley went to ‘the place in Alabama’ to get sober

 Congressman Greg Steube said a major priority will be the southern border.